opencontainers/distribution-spec/spec.md

 If the manifest is not found in the registry, the response code MUST be `404 Not Found`.

+##### Immutable tags

+Tags with the following suffixes are called immutable tags:
+- `-immutable`
+- `_immutable`
+- `.immutable`

+The client SHOULD refuse to pull a manifest with an immutable tag that resolves into a digest that does not match the foreknown digest.

 ##### Pulling blobs

 To pull a blob, perform a `GET` request to a URL in the following form: